 |System Preferences||This domain contains low-level information on an iOS device’s status.
 For instance, you can learn about its networking configuration, or about the wi-fi networks or VPNs it has recently connected to.|

 |System Shared Containers||Some iOS system processes which can share data across iOS store their data here.
 It is a good place to start when looking to learn more about Bluetooth activity on a device, for instance.|

 |Wireless||The wireless domain contains a rich set of information on iOS’s use of cellular and wi-fi networks, and of its recent IP address assignations.|

 What to do next

-If you’d like to learn more about iOS or the iPhone Backup Extractor, this site has a rich set of guides and articles on making the most of your data.
+If you’d like to learn more about iOS or iPhone Backup Extractor, this site has a rich set of guides and articles on making the most of your data.
+A good place to start might be our article on what is and isn't stored in a backup.
 Our support centre contains a number of additional knowledge-base pieces with answers to frequently asked questions.